deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Downloading and activating example workspaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Click on the *workspaces* link:
+Click on the **workspaces** link:

 .. figure:: images/console_workspaces.jpg
    :figwidth: 60%
    :width: 50%
    :target: _images/console_workspaces.jpg

-   Workspace section
+   Workspaces view

-The bottom of the workspace view lists the example workspaces provided by the deegree project.
+The bottom of the workspaces view lists example workspaces provided by the deegree project.
 You should see the following list:

-* **deegree-workspace-utah**
+* **deegree-workspace-csw**
 * **deegree-workspace-inspire**
-* **deegree-workspace-csw**
+* **deegree-workspace-utah**
 * **deegree-workspace-wps**

 .. tip::
   If the machine running deegree webservices uses a proxy to access the internet and you don't see any available example configurations, you will probably have to configure the proxy settings.
 Ask your network administrator for details.

-If you click on **Import**, the corresponding example workspace will be fetched from the workspace repository of the deegree project and extracted in your deegree workspaces folder.
-Depending on the workspace and your internet connection, this may take a few minutes (the Utah demo workspace is about 70 MB in size).
+If you click on **Import**, the corresponding example workspace will be fetched from the artifact repository of the deegree project and extracted in your deegree workspaces folder.
+Depending on the workspace and your internet connection, this may take a few minutes (the Utah demo workspace is the largest one and about 70 MB in size).

 After downloading has completed, the new workspace will be listed in section "Available workspaces":